mozaik-association/mozaik/docs/0Contacts Module.md

 !!! info "Address"

     The encoding of addresses on the contact form is facilitated by the auto-completion functionality that the system provides.
 This functionality allows you to choose the city and the street from a list of predefined choices.
-It is use to avoid encoding errors and helps detect duplicates.
+It is used to avoid encoding errors and helps detect duplicates.

     :warning:Depending on their address, the contacts are associated with a local group/instance of the organisation.
 When the address changes, the instance of the contact can also be updated.
     !!! example